twittersinister/Lang-leaf-privacy/terms.md

 You can manage and cancel your subscription at any time by going to your Apple ID account settings after purchase.

-We do not offer refunds for unused portions of the subscription period.
+We do not offer refunds.

 3. Privacy